Momentum for Sustainable Finance grows as Cairo joins FC4S

-Cairo, 27 June 2019 – Cairo today became the latest member to join the International Network of Financial Centres for Sustainability (FC4S), a UN Environment Programme-convened movement of financial centres committed to ensuring that sufficient private capital is directed at climate-friendly and green investments.
+Cairo, 27 June 2019 –Cairo today became the latest member to join the International Network of Financial Centers for Sustainability (FC4S), a UN Environment Program-convened movement of financial centers committed to ensuring that sufficient private capital is directed at climate-friendly and green investments.

-Cairo is the 26th member of FC4S and the fourth major new financial centre to join in the last month, following Beijing, Lagos and Tokyo in a surge of support for sustainable finance.
+Cairo is the 26th member of FC4S and the fourth major new financial center to join in the last month, following Beijing, Lagos and Tokyo in a surge of support for sustainable finance.

 “Similar to other countries across the globe, climate change has direct and indirect economic, social and environmental risks to Egypt’s path to development and can be a threat to current efforts of economic reform,” said Mohammed Omran, Chair of Egypt’s Financial Regulatory Authority, the single regulator that has oversight on non-bank financial services such as the nation’s stock exchange and capital market activities, insurance and private pension funds, mortgage, leasing, factoring and micro finance.